BoneVet Orthopaedics Logo Veterinary Orthopaedic & Neurosurgical Service

 Acute Spinal Cord Injury (SCI)

-Acute spinal cord injury (SCI) is one of the most common and devastating neurologic emergencies seen in veterinary practice.
-The etiology is broadly divided into compressive disorders (e.g., Hansen Type I Intervertebral Disc Extrusion [IVDE], vertebral fractures/luxations) and non-compressive/concussive disorders (e.g., Acute Non-Compressive Nucleus Pulposus Extrusion [ANNPE], Fibrocartilaginous Embolism [FCE]).
+Acute spinal cord injury (SCI) represents one of the most common and devastating neurologic emergencies in veterinary medicine.
+The etiology is broadly divided into compressive disorders—primarily Hansen Type I Intervertebral Disc Extrusion (IVDE) and vertebral fractures/luxations—and non-compressive/concussive disorders, such as Acute Non-Compressive Nucleus Pulposus Extrusion (ANNPE) and Fibrocartilaginous Embolism (FCE).

-Primary Injury: This is the immediate, mechanical damage to the neural tissue.
+Primary Injury: This is the immediate mechanical damage to neural tissue.
 It can be concussive (rapid transfer of kinetic energy, as in ANNPE), compressive (sustained mechanical pressure, as in IVDE), or lacerating.
 The primary injury is instantaneous and irreversible.

 • Grade 1: Spinal hyperesthesia (pain) only.
 Normal gait and proprioception.